 If you’ve been a long-time reader of Thriving Marriages then you’ve benefited a ton from Sheila’s amazing, honest advice.
 In today’s post she’s asking you, our readers, for help!
+In this post, Sheila guides us through the question — shouldn’t Christians have the best sex?

 I spent my honeymoon night in tears—because sex hurt.
 A lot.

 I had no idea what was wrong with me.
 It wasn’t supposed to be this painful!
 But I was married now, and I believed my husband needed sex and I had been taught that he wouldn’t feel love without it.
-So over the next few years I cried a lot, grit my teeth a lot, and yelled at God for making sex so hard.
+So over the next few years I cried a lot, grit my teeth a lot, and yelled at God for making it so hard.

 I suffered from something called vaginismus, and, thankfully, with some help I healed and finally figured out why people like sex!
 But those first few years were a trial, and what made it worse was thinking that I was the only one.